Mobile Black Spot on Your Farm? Here's a Practical Fix That Doesn't Wait for the Government

 Why Mobile Black Spots Hit Farms Harder

-Think about what connectivity actually enables on a modern farming operation:
+Think about what mobile connectivity actually enables on a working farm:

-Most of these require a reliable data connection.
-And that connection can't be limited to a small patch near the house.
+Most of these require a reliable data connection — and that connection can't be limited to a small patch near the house.
+The shed is a significant worksite.
+The yards are where stock work happens.
+The paddocks are where people spend their working days, often alone.

 What the Government Program Can and Can't Do